rockettheme/docs/Docs/grav/themes/fluent/INDEX.md

 Introduction
 -----

 Fluent is a clean design with modern, transparent elements and powerful sliders.
 It features exclusive particles that make creating a gorgeous, responsive website a breeze.
-The perfect template for startups and bloggers.
+The perfect theme for startups and bloggers.

 ![](assets/fluent.jpeg)